 I also discovered that Ethel’s letters contained lots of interesting “gossip” about the Royal Family and the Carnarvons, as well as many leading figures of the day including Sir Winston Churchill, General Haig, the British diplomat Sir Esme Howard and the Archbishop of Canterbury.
 As a complete collection, they painted a fascinating portrait of the social, cultural, economic and political climate of the time.

 However, what really struck me on reading them was that Lady Burghclere and Ethel clearly became much more than just mistress and servant.
 It was obvious as the letters progressed that they developed an extremely close friendship, becoming more like sisters or even mother and daughter.
 This seemed quite remarkable for two women from such opposite ends of the social spectrum, especially during a period in post-war Britain when “class” was still everything.

-Disclaimer: Please note that this website has been set up in good faith by Melissa Lawrence with the express intention of publicising a collection of letters written by Ethel North to Elsie Merrall between 1919 and 1933 with a view to publication of said letters.
-It is not in any way connected with or endorsed by any living member of the Burghclere, Carnarvon or North family.
+Disclaimer: Please note that this website has been set up in good faith by Melissa Lawrence with the express intention of helping to publicise a collection of letters and postcards written by Ethel North to Elsie Merrall between 1919 and 1933 with a view to publication of the aforementioned letters and postcards.
+It is not in any way connected with, or endorsed by, any living member of the Burghclere, Carnarvon, Gardner or North family.

 All text and images on this website Copyright Melissa Lawrence 2015 unless otherwise stated.